-The decrease in capital assets for governmental activities and for business-type activities was primarily due to depreciation.
+The increase in capital assets for governmental activities was primarily related to the capital contribution of land and infrastructure in the current year.

 The decrease in non-current liabilities for governmental activities and business-type activities was primarily due to principal payments on bonds in the current year.